WinVector/sigr/extras/UtilityExample.md

 and eventually you will have to set that threshold.
 How do you do it?

-A good threshold balances classifier precision/recall or sensitivity/specificity in such a way that best meets the project or business needs.
+A good threshold balances classifier precision/recall or sensitivity/specificity in a way that best meets the project or business needs.
 One way to quantify and think about this balance is the notion of *model utility*, which maps the performance of a model to some notion of the value achieved by that performance.
 In this article, we demonstrate the use of [`sigr::model_utility()`](https://winvector.github.io/sigr/reference/model_utility.html) to estimate model utility and pick model thresholds for classification problems.